August 14, 2014

 An incentive program that focuses on injury and illness numbers often has the effect of discouraging workers from reporting an injury or illness.
 When an incentive program discourages worker reporting or, in particularly extreme cases, disciplines workers for reporting injuries or hazards, problems remain concealed, investigations do not take place, nothing is learned or corrected, and workers remain exposed to harm.
-Disincentives to reporting may range from awarding paid time off to a unit that has the greatest reduction in incidence rates to rewarding workers with a pizza party for achieving an injury/rate reduction goal or maintaining an injury-and illness-free worksite for a period of time.
-A company whose incentive program has the potential to discourage worker reporting fails to meet the VPP's safety and health management system requirements.
+Disincentives to reporting may range from awarding paid time off to a unit that has the greatest reduction in incidence rates to rewarding workers with a celebration for achieving an injury/rate reduction goal or maintaining an injury-and illness-free worksite for a period of time.
+A site whose incentive program has the potential to discourage worker reporting fails to meet the VPP's safety and health management system requirements.

 New Applications.
-When faced with a VPP applicant's incentive program containing provisions that could discourage injury and illness reporting, the Regional VPP Manager during the initial application review or the VPP Evaluation Team during the onsite evaluation will advise the applicant of OSHA’s position and VPP policy.
+When faced with a VPP applicant's incentive program containing provisions that could discourage injury and illness reporting, the Regional VPP Manager during the initial application review or the VPP Evaluation Team during the onsite evaluation will advise the applicant of this incentive policy.
 The applicant may choose to make an immediate change to its incentive program that will bring the program in line with VPP policy.
 If the applicant needs more than a short/nominal period of time to eliminate the disincentive and/or to revise its program, it would be appropriate to designate this needed improvement as a Merit goal, assuming the applicant qualifies for Merit participation.
-If the applicant refuses to make the needed change, the Region will recommend that the applicant withdraw its VPP application.
+If the applicant does not agree to make the needed change, the Region will recommend that the applicant withdraw its VPP application.